nathanaelbosch/ProbNumDiffEq.jl/docs/src/benchmarks/hodgkinhuxley.md

 Info Packages marked with ⌃ and ⌅ have new versions available, but those wi th ⌅ are restricted by compatibility constraints from upgrading.
 To see why use `status --outdated -m`
+Warning The project dependencies or compat requirements have changed since the manifest was last resolved.
+It is recommended to `Pkg.resolve()` or con sider `Pkg.update()` if necessary.
 ```